raffienficiaud/ansible-atlassian-bambooagent-cmake-role/README.md

 Ansible Atlassian Bambooagent CMake role
 ========================================

-Installs a particular version of `cmake` into the remotes and declares it on the bamboo capabilities.
+Installs a specific version of `cmake` into the remotes and advertises the `cmake/cpack/ctest` as system builders for the agent's capabilities.

 Requirements
 ------------